 High Nutrient Density

-High volume low calorie foods are typically nutrient-dense, meaning they provide essential vitamins and minerals while being low in calories (12).
-Nutrient density ensures that the body gets all the necessary nutrients required to function optimally.
+High-volume, low-calorie foods are typically nutrient-dense, which means that they provide essential vitamins and minerals while being low in calories (15).
+Nutrient density ensures the body gets all the nutrients it requires to function optimally.

 Low-Calorie Density

-Calorie density refers to the amount of calories contained in a given weight or volume of food.
-High-volume low calorie foods have a lower calorie density, meaning they contain fewer calories per serving.
+Calorie density refers to the amount of calories that are contained in a given weight or volume of food.
+High-volume, low-calorie foods have a lower calorie density, which means they contain fewer calories per serving.
 This makes them an ideal choice for weight loss or maintaining a healthy weight.

 Low Fat Content

-Fat is a concentrated source of energy, with more than double the calories of carbohydrates and proteins.
-High volume low calorie foods are typically low in fat, which helps to reduce overall calorie intake while still providing essential nutrients and fiber (15).
+Fat is a concentrated source of energy and has more than double the calories of carbohydrates and proteins.
+High-volume, low-calorie foods are typically low in fat, which helps reduce overall calorie intake while still providing essential nutrients and fiber (18).

 High Protein Content

-Protein is an essential macronutrient and can help increase satiety and boost metabolism (2).
-During digestion, protein takes longer to break down than carbohydrates, so it stays in the stomach for a longer period of time.
+Protein is an essential macronutrient and can help increase satiety and boost metabolism (4).
+During digestion, protein takes longer to break down than carbohydrates, so it remains in the stomach for a longer period of time.

 Below are some of the most popular and nutritious high-volume low-calorie foods: